Kabul attack on Canadian Embassy guards: Attack

 The security guards were travelling on a mini bus that was on its way to the Canadian embassy.
 They were in the capital, Kabul, travelling through early-morning traffic when a suicide bomber who was inside a compound approached the minibus, which at that time was travelling through a market where several civilians were shopping.
 The bomber noticed the foreign vehicle and approached it on foot, after putting on a suicide belt.
 The suicide bomber then blew himself up with an unknown device at the minibus.
 The blast blew the windows out of the vehicle and left blood stains on the outside of the bus.
 The blast also injured many civilians who were at the market that the minibus was travelling through.
 Witnesses described seeing multiple people dead and injured.
 The injured were rescued from the mangled vehicle.
 Everyone actually located at the embassy were safe.

 Victims

 Twelve Nepalese and two Indian contractors were killed during the attack.
 Two days after the bombing the death toll rose to 15, after a wounded Nepalese national succumbed to his injuries.
-Nine other people were injured, of whom several Afghan civilians.
+Nine other people were injured, including several Afghan civilians.